Dishwasher Usage in American Homes

 USA Dishwasher Statistics

 From 2005 to 2010, dishwasher units sold were going down considerably.
-Many households were reconsidering the purchase of dishwasher, and many more already had one that made purchasing one unnecessary.
+Many households were reconsidering the purchase of a dishwasher, and many more already had one which made purchasing one unnecessary.
 The reason for the decrease in dishwasher units sold had to do with the quality of the appliance and the reputation of them.

 Dishwashers have had a bad reputation for being energy beasts that suck up tons of energy and use much more water than washing by hand does for a typical family.
 For this reason, many households who have dishwashers aren’t using them.